 - Carry out annual inspections and provide a report to DCC

 - Apply for grants to fund specific improvement projects and appoint contractors to carry out the work

 - Carry out small maintenance tasks, with local volunteers where appropriate

 Recreational walking guides for exploring the footpaths around the Oakford area are available at The Red Lion Hotel or online here.

 Problems with footpaths?

-If you encounter any issues when using the footpaths, such as fallen trees, please let the Tony and Maggie Northcott know by calling them on 01398 351320.
+If you encounter any issues when using the footpaths, such as fallen trees, please let Tony Northcott know by calling him on 01398 351320.